ReedAnders/SoilGenerate/README.md

 ## Live example

-An interactive app can be found at: http://soilgenerate.appspot.com/
+An interactive app can be found at: http://soilgenerate.appspot.com/ [inactive]

 ## Summary